Rabbit Class

 Spelling

 Each week, your child will have spellings to learn.
-In Term 2, your child will have 5 spellings to learn and from Term 3, they will have 10.
+In Term 5, your child will have 10 spellings to learn.
 These spellings will be linked to the spelling rule your child has learnt that week.
 Please practise these spellings with your child.
 We will then have a spelling challenge every Friday morning.
-You will find your child's spellings in their reading log but we will also post them on the Dojo page each week.
+You will find your child's spellings in their phonics folder.

 Writing